Gratitude Circle for Staff Members

 Staff will:

 Take a moment to reflect on a small favor or kindness that one of your colleagues showed you in the past week or two.
-How did this this person’s act make you feel?
+How did this person’s act make you feel?

 Leading Together, a program that strengthens relational trust among school staff from the Center for Courage and Renewal